boldflight/BibleConverter/test_EPUB/output/Job.md

 and goes to judgment with you?
-[5] Is not your wickedness great and is there no end to your iniquity? for no reason, and you stripped the clothing from the naked.
+[5] Is not your wickedness great and is there no end to your iniquity?

+[6] “For you took pledges from your brothers for no reason, and you stripped the clothing from the naked.
 [7] You gave the weary no water to drink